olleseger/meter/README.md

 | 5 - Data         | RxD            |
 | 6 - (GND)        |                |

 Connect the two GNDs and +5V to RTS.
 The `Data` output is `open collector` so it needs a pull-up resistor.
-Connect a 10k resistor between +5V and RxD on the FTDI.
+Connect a 10k resistor between +5V and RxD.
 Furthermore the `Data` ouput is inverted.
 Therefore the RxD input on the USB-serial cable needs to be inverted.
-Fortunatele there is a program for this: `ft232r_prog`.
+Fortunately there is a program for this: `ft232r_prog`.

 Aidon uses `115200,8N1` serial communication.